Crawl Space Encapsulation

 How to Condition the Crawl Space

-After we have built the closed crawl space, we install devices that add conditioned air to the crawl space from your HVAC system.
+After we have built the closed crawl space, we install devices that add conditioned air to the crawl space from your heating and air conditoning system.
 These are called supplied air inducers.
 They supply the crawl space with dry conditioned air.
 The reason you don't have mold or relative humidity problems inside your house is because your HVAC system is designed to remove the moisture from the air inside your home.